 In January of 1985, St. Francis of Assisi Parish became part of the newly formed Diocese of Colorado Springs headed by Bishop Richard C. Hanifen.
 Bishop Hanifen retired in 2002 and on January 30, 2002, Bishop Michael Sheridan became the second Bishop of Colorado Springs.

 Several resident pastors have ministered to the people of this community since Fr.
 Steidle’s time.
-Some of them are Fathers Thomas McMahon, Clement Gallagher, Emmanuel Gabel, William Vollmer, Dennis Dwyer, Herb Hayek, O.P. and currently Fr.
-Brad Noonan, assisted by Fr.
+Some of them are Fathers Thomas McMahon, Clement Gallagher, Emmanuel Gabel, William Vollmer, Dennis Dwyer, Herb Hayek, O.P., Brad Noonan, Homero Cardozo, and currently Fr.
 Mark Zacker.

 Today, St. Francis of Assisi Parish is serving the needs of Catholics in Castle Rock, Sedalia, Larkspur, Franktown and other surrounding communities.
 Located one and a half miles east of Wilcox Street on Fifth Street, St. Francis of Assisi Parish currently has over 2,800 families registered in the parish who participate in many ministries and outreach programs.